Kalos inscription

-A kalos inscription (καλός) is a form of epigraph found on Attic vases and graffiti in antiquity, mainly during the Classical period from 550 to 450 BC.
-The word kalos (καλός) means "beautiful", and in the inscriptions it had an erotic connotation.
+A kalos inscription is a form of epigraph found on Attic vases and graffiti in antiquity, mainly during the Classical period from 550 to 450 BC.
+The word kalos (καλός), meaning 'handsome' or 'beautiful', was often accompanied by the name of a certain man, or sometimes simply by the word pais (παῖς), meaning the 'boy' or 'youth', without naming a particular person.
+The female version was kalē (καλή).
+The kalos inscriptions typically had an erotic connotation.

 Overview

 The kalos inscription is typically found on vessels used for a symposium.
 The scenes that accompany the inscription vary, and include athletic exercises and myths.